degensprotocol/docs/protocol.md

 ## Finalization Prices

-When a match has finished, graders will agree on a finalization price $Price_{final}$.
+When a match has finished, graders will agree on a finalization price $[Price_{final}]$.
 This means the buyer can claim the following amount:

 $$ A_{total} \times \frac{Price_{final}}{1e9} $$